-We’ve had so many people join the Thistlewood community lately, that I thought I might press pause teaching you how to frame a canvas for a moment and introduce myself.
-If this is your first time to the blog here are just a few things about me you might need to know.
+We’ve had so many new people join this Thistlewood community lately, that I thought I might press pause on this post and introduce myself.
+If this is your first time to the blog here are just a few things about me you might need to know:

 I’m 100% random.

 With a whole lot of bless your heart sprinkled on top.

 There are days when I’m fine.
 Days when I’m sufficient.
 Days when I’m just happy that I made it through.

 There are even a few days when I’m great.

 But every now and then when the stars align and everything comes together and the heavens part and the angels sing the hallelujah chorus…..